pohly/enhancements/keps/sig-storage/1472/README.md

-A new field `storageCapacity` of type `boolean` with default `false` in [CSIDriver.spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#csidriverspec-v1beta1-storage-k8s-io) indicates whether a driver deployment will create `CSIStoragePool` objects with capacity information and wants the Kubernetes scheduler to rely on that information when making scheduling decisions that involve volumes that need to be created by the driver.
+A new field `storageCapacity` of type `boolean` with default `false` in [CSIDriver.spec](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.16/#csidriverspec-v1beta1-storage-k8s-io) indicates whether a driver deployment will create `CSIStorageCapacity` objects with capacity information and wants the Kubernetes scheduler to rely on that information when making scheduling decisions that involve volumes that need to be created by the driver.